joselrodrigues/comment-ui/README.md

 ## About The Project

-This library is a comprehensive and highly customizable set of React components designed to simplify the development process of the comment-app.
+This library is a comprehensive and highly customizable set of React components designed to simplify the development process of the post-app.

 The inclusion of Storybook allows for an interactive and isolated environment to develop and showcase each UI component, facilitating design collaboration and component documentation.